KelH83/KelH83/README.md

 <img src="https://github.com/KelH83/KelH83/blob/main/githubprofilebanner.png" alt="banner that says Kelly Howes software developer and disability advocate" height="400"  />

 ## ❓About Me❓
-As I embark on transitioning into the tech industry, I bring a diverse skill set spanning HTML, CSS, JavaScript, React, Node.js, PostgreSQL, Git, GitHub, Bootstrap, Jest, Express.js, Axios, Vite, Wave, and API development.
+As I embark on transitioning into the tech industry, I bring a diverse skill set spanning HTML, CSS, JavaScript, React, React Native, Node.js, PostgreSQL, Firebase, Git, GitHub, Bootstrap, Jest, Express.js, Axios, Expo, Vite, Wave, and API development.
 With a lifelong passion for technology and web design deeply ingrained in my upbringing, I am eager to pursue my first role in the tech world.

 From an early age, I shared a bond with technology, helping my dad build desktop computers and delving into the intricacies of hardware and software.
 This early exposure ignited a fervent interest in problem-solving and innovation, laying the foundation for my lifelong interest in tech and software development.

-Proficient in frontend technologies such as HTML, CSS, and JavaScript, I possess hands-on experience crafting intuitive user interfaces and dynamic web applications using React.
+Proficient in frontend technologies such as HTML, CSS, and JavaScript, I possess hands-on experience crafting intuitive user interfaces and dynamic web applications using React as well as mobile applications using React Native and Expo.
 With a solid understanding of backend development, I excel in leveraging Node.js and Express.js to build robust APIs, enabling seamless communication between frontend and backend systems.

-Additionally, I ensure efficient data storage and retrieval mechanisms using PostgreSQL, my knowledge in version control with Git and GitHub enables effective collaboration within Agile methodologies, delivering high-quality software products.
+Additionally, I ensure efficient data storage and retrieval mechanisms using PostgreSQL, as well as experience using Firebase as a database, authentication and storage facility.
+My knowledge in version control with Git and GitHub enables effective collaboration within Agile methodologies, delivering high-quality software products.

 Utilizing Bootstrap for responsive design, Jest for comprehensive unit testing, and Axios for handling HTTP requests, I prioritize code integrity and optimal performance in my projects.
 My dedication to accessibility is evident in my utilization of Wave,Axe and Lighthouse for building inclusive web applications.
 <hr>